brewingcode/pug-pack/README.md

 ```

 Note the `css` attribute passed to the `:inject` filter: this is required to
 tell the filter to produce CSS instead of SVG.
+See
+[test/index.pug](test/index.pug) to see both uses of `:inject()` with an
+`.svg` file.

 # CLI

-This package comes with `pug-pack`, which will compile this package's files
+`pug-pack` will compile the assets in its own `src` directory first, and then
-first, and then compile your own `src` files.
-Any file naming collisions will
+compile your own `src` files.
+Any file naming collisions will override the
-override the default files from this package, so if you have
+files from `pug-pack`, so if you have `src/bootstrap.js`, that is the
-`src/bootstrap.js`, that is the Bootstrap CSS that will be used.
+Bootstrap CSS that will be used.

 You can override the `src` and `dist` directories, and/or pass other options,
 such as: